Infrasound: Human reactions

 High volume levels at concerts from subwoofer arrays have been cited as causing lung collapse in individuals who are very close to the subwoofers, especially for smokers who are particularly tall and thin.

 In September 2009, London student Tom Reid died in a club of sudden arrhythmic death syndrome (SADS) after complaining that "loud bass notes" from the club's speakers were "getting to his heart".
 The inquest recorded a verdict of natural causes, although some experts commented that the bass could have acted as a trigger.

 Air is a very inefficient medium for transferring low frequency vibration from a transducer to the human body.
 Mechanical connection of the vibration source to the human body, however, provides a potentially dangerous combination.
 The U.S. space program, worried about the harmful effects of rocket flight on astronauts, ordered vibration tests that used cockpit seats mounted on vibration tables to transfer "brown note" and other frequencies directly to the human subjects.
 Very high power levels of 160 dB were achieved at frequencies of 2–3 Hz.
 Test frequencies ranged from 0.5 Hz to 40 Hz.
 Test subjects suffered motor ataxia, nausea, visual disturbance, degraded task performance and difficulties in communication.
 These tests are assumed by researchers to be the nucleus of the current urban myth surrounding the "brown note" and its effects.

 The report "A Review of Published Research on Low Frequency Noise and its Effects" contains a long list of research about exposure to high-level infrasound among humans and animals.
 For instance, in 1972, Borredon exposed 42 young men to tones at 7.5 Hz at 130 dB for 50 minutes.
 This exposure caused no adverse effects other than reported drowsiness and a slight blood pressure increase.
 In 1975, Slarve and Johnson exposed four male subjects to infrasound at frequencies from 1 to 20 Hz, for eight minutes at a time, at levels up to 144 dB SPL.
-There was no evidence of any detrimental effect other than middle ear discomfort.
+There was no evidence of any detrimental effect other than mild ear discomfort.
 Tests of high-intensity infrasound on animals resulted in measurable changes, such as cell changes and ruptured blood vessel walls.

 Infrasound is one hypothesized cause of death for the nine Soviet hikers who were found dead at Dyatlov Pass in 1959.